 Timothy Dimoff Knows Best Practices for Success

-As a former law enforcement officer, Tim Dimoff has firsthand experience with the effects of good and bad interpersonal skills.
-His life lessons applied with 40+ years’ experience in HR related topics help provide insight into the nuances of human interaction.
-Contact Tim to schedule the Tim’s Talk Habits of Exceptionally Successful People.
+As a former law enforcement officer, Tim has firsthand experience with the effects of good and bad interpersonal skills.
+His life lessons, applied with 40+ years’ experience in HR-related topics, help provide insight into the nuances of human interaction.
+Contact Tim to schedule Tim’s Talk Habits of Exceptionally Successful People.